jrpool/docsearch/README.md

 1. Create a file named `.env` at the root of your project directory and populate it with the following content, amended as you wish.
 This file will be protected from modification by any updates of the application.
 Details:

-    - `CURATOR_CAT` and `PUBLIC_CAT` are the categories the users in which are to have the access rights of curators (maximum rights) and of the general public (minimum rights), respectively.
+    - `CURATOR_CAT` and `PUBLIC_CAT` are the categories whose users are to have the access rights of curators (maximum rights) and of the general public (minimum rights), respectively.
     - `DAEMON` can be left as is, but, if you install two or more instances of this application on the same server, each must have a distinct value of `DAEMON`.
     - `DOC_DIR`, `SEED_DIR`, and `MSGS` should have the values `demodocs`, `demoseed`, and `demomsgs` while you are running the demonstration.
 When you add your own data and configuration, change these to match the names you give to your directories in the `public` and `src/db` directories and the file containing your messages.
 Updates of the application may update `demodocs`, `demoseed`, and `demomsgs`, but will not interfere with your own customizations of these, as long as you give them different names.
     - `LINK_PREFIX` is equal to any application prefix you use with a reverse proxy server, or `''` if none.
 For example, if requests to `https://yourdomain.org/docs/…` are passed to the application, the value should be `/docs`.
     - If you are doing development on the application, change the value of `NODE_ENV` from `production` to `development`.
     - See below for information about the `LANG` variable, and above for information about the `SENDGRID_API_KEY` variable.
     - `PGDATABASE` and `PGUSER` must be unique to this installation if you have multiple installations on the same host.
-They both are deleted and recreated in the course of installation, so `PGUSER` should exist only for this installation.
+They both are deleted and recreated in the course of installation, so `PGUSER` should exist only for this installation. `PGUSER` is a PostgreSQL user, but not necessarily an operating-system user.
     - `PORT` is the port the application will listen for requests on.
-If users will connect directly from outside the host, make it a port that the host’s firewall permits incoming traffic to address.
 If users will connect via a reverse proxy server, make it a port that the host’s firewall does **not** permit incoming traffic to address.
-(The former is considered secure only if user clients are on the same host as the application, because otherwise unencrypted transmission of all content, including passwords and confidential documents, will occur.
+(Letting users connect directly to the port is considered secure only if user clients are on the same host as the application, because otherwise unencrypted transmission of all content, including passwords and confidential documents, will occur.)
     - `STYLESHEET` is the base of the name of your stylesheet file in `public`.
 You can leave it as `demostyle`.
-If you want to customize any styles, copy `demostyle.css` and reference the name of your copy in `STYLESHEET`.
+If you want to customize any styles, copy `demostyle.css`, customize the copy, and reference its filename in `STYLESHEET`.
     - The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs at the same time, before curators assign permanent UIDs to them.
     - `URL` is the URL the application will tell users to use in reaching the application.
 Whether it specifies `http` or `https` depends on the user’s required behavior, not on the protocol used by the application itself (see the next paragraph).
     - Decide whether to make the application require the `https` protocol.
 You may have it use `http` and still require users to connect with `https`, by passing all requests through a reverse proxy server that communicates with users via `https` but with the application via `http`.
-The demonstration version does this.
+The deployed live demonstration does this.
 It uses [Nginx][nginx] as a reverse proxy server, with credentials obtained from [`certbot`][certbot] and [`letsencrypt`][le].
-      - If `https`:
+      - If users connect with `https`:
         - Set `HTTPS_CERT` to the path to your SSL/TLS certificate.
         - Set `HTTPS_KEY` to the path to your SSL/TLS private key.
         - Set `PROTOCOL` to `https`.
-      - If `http`:
+      - If users connect with `http`:
         - Set `HTTPS_CERT` to `''`.
         - Set `HTTPS_KEY` to `''`.
         - Set `PROTOCOL` to `http`.